Visit – Miserden and Cerney House Gardens

 A later C18th naturalisation ‘done with much taste’, softened the terraces, leaving a sloping lawn ‘belted with shrubs and flower borders, [and] excellent gravel walks’.
 The garden also had a 40′ glasshouse, a walled kitchen garden and flower garden.
 These works appear to have helped bankrupt the Sandys family, forcing a sale in 1832.

-By 1845 the house had a gable-free Georgian facade but shortly afterwards the architect Alfred Waterhouse restored the house to its Jacobean form.
+By 1845 the house had a gable-free Georgian façade but shortly afterwards the architect Alfred Waterhouse restored the house to its Jacobean form.
 After acquiring the property in 1913, the Wills tobacco family employed the fashionable architect Edwin Lutyens to rebuild the west wing and loggia and to introduce multiple bathrooms and central heating.
 He also advised on laying out the approach to the house and on the gardens.
 It is thought that the existing topiary, in particular, is attributable to him.

 The walled garden is halved longitudinally with one side given over to one of the longest double herbaceous borders in the country (90m) , flanking a wide lawn, and the other to a series of ‘garden rooms’ culminating in a parterre garden planted with hebe, apricot potentilla and lavender, surrounding a sundial.
 Below is a more recent feature, a water garden and octagonal summerhouse built to celebrate the millennium.
 Lawns, valley views and an arboretum complete a garden that is ‘Timeless.
 Gorgeous’.
-There is a plant nursery and greenhouse cafe, where lunch may be taken.
+There is a plant nursery and greenhouse cafe, where lunch may be taken (subject to Covid restrictions).
 There will be a ten minute introduction to the garden.

-Cerney House lies in its own valley with the main garden rising steeply behind.
-This occupies the old, walled vegetable garden but whilst still providing vegetables is now principally ornamental.
+Cerney House lies in its own valley, with the main garden rising steeply behind.
+This occupies the old, walled vegetable garden which whilst still providing vegetables is now principally ornamental.
 At the top, a summer house set in formal plantings overlooks the garden and distant Cotswold landscape beyond.
 In the foreground, a riot of climbing roses and clematis frame an iron gate leading to herbaceous borders and a knot garden.
 Organic in approach, plants tumble happily over each other and fill the air with perfume.
 Below the house are lawns, an avenue and shrub borders.

-09.25 Depart by minibus Tesco, Warwick car park
+09.30 Depart Tesco, Warwick

-11.oo Arrive Miserden
+11.00 Arrive Miserden

-13.30 Depart for Cerney House
+13.45 Depart for Cerney House

-16.15 Depart Cerney House
+16.30 Depart from Cerney House

-17.45 Arrive Tesco, Warwick
+18.00 Arrive Tesco, Warwick